princefishthrower/chrisfrew.in/src/content/blog/dotnet-nginx-kestrel-and-react-spa-with-a-reverse-proxy-on-linux-ubuntu/index.md

 This post is mirrored on [my DEV account](https://dev.to/fullstackchris/net-nginx-kestrel-and-react-with-a-reverse-proxy-on-linux-ubuntu-3gob) and [my Medium Account](https://chrisfrewin.medium.com/net-nginx-kestrel-and-react-with-a-reverse-proxy-on-linux-ubuntu-6f3b7d882206).

-An example of what a final running result could look like is [here](https://chrisfrew.in/json-patch-filter-example/), and was built based on my [JSON Patch filtering blog post](https://chrisfrew.in/blog/filtering-json-patch-in-c-sharp/).
+An example of what a final running result could look like is [an example of a real-time synchronized form](https://chrisfrew.in/json-patch-filter-example/), which I built based on my [JSON Patch filtering blog post](https://chrisfrew.in/blog/filtering-json-patch-in-c-sharp/).

 **Please be respectful with the example site, just give it a test to see how it works.
 Spam and other nonsense will be quickly dealt with.**